legendaryyy14/capstone-project/README.md

       pipenv install -r requirements.txt
       ```

-3. Create a **.env** file based on the example with proper settings for your
+3. Create a **.env** file based on the .env.example file with credentials of your choice.
-   development environment

-4. Make sure the SQLite3 database connection URL is in the **.env** file

-5. This starter organizes all tables inside the `flask_schema` schema, defined
-   by the `SCHEMA` environment variable.
-Replace the value for
-   `SCHEMA` with a unique name, **making sure you use the snake_case
-   convention**.
+4. Setup your PostgreSQL user, password and database to match your chosen credentials in the .env file.

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app
+5. Enter your shell environment, upgrade and seed your database, and run your flask app

    ```bash
    pipenv shell